Undergraduate Research Experience Placements 2019

-The BBSRC-funded Oxford Interdisciplinary Bioscience Doctoral Training Partnership (DTP) programme trains and supports outstanding students with a life science or physical sciences background to undertake a four-year DPhil/PhD in non-clinical bioscience research.
+The BBSRC-funded Oxford Interdisciplinary Bioscience Doctoral Training Partnership (DTP) programme trains and supports outstanding students with a life science or physical sciences background to undertake a 4-year DPhil/PhD in non-clinical bioscience research.

 Led by the University of Oxford, the Oxford Interdisciplinary Bioscience DTP brings together the expertise and facilities of seven world-class research institutions.
 These include: